timebertt/thesis-controller-sharding/README.md

 However, the experiment results also point out that one of the controller instances always has a high resource footprint in comparison to the other shards which limits the scalability of the system.
 Nevertheless, future work can perform optimizations of the presented design to overcome the discovered flaw.

-The presented design and implementation allow to scale Kubernetes controllers horizontally providing potential for a wide range of applications in the Kubernetes ecosystem.
+The presented design and implementation allow scaling Kubernetes controllers horizontally providing potential for a wide range of applications in the Kubernetes ecosystem.